-One of Streit’s clients is John F., a 50-something Vietnam veteran who is blind and has PTSD (both of which he attributes to exposure to Agent Orange, an herbicide sprayed on forested land during the Vietnam War to defoliate trees and expose enemy fighters).
+John F., a 50-something Vietnam veteran, is blind and has PTSD (both of which he attributes to exposure to Agent Orange, an herbicide sprayed on forested land during the Vietnam War to defoliate trees and expose enemy fighters).
 He also has diabetes, kidney ailments, experiences sleeplessness and restlessness.
-“He’s a very pleasant person on his good days,” said Streit.
-“On his bad days he won’t even open the door.”

 Although John F. is married, he needs in home care to assist him with bathing, housekeeping, meal preparation, and transportation to and from the V.A. for doctor’s appointments.
-“Not only are the veterans themselves more difficult, but then you add in dealing with their spouses and family members and their frustration,” explained Streit.
-John F.’s wife is on dialysis and Streit said that often caregivers are helping the whole family of veterans, not just the veteran.
-John has cycled through four caregivers in 10 months, but Streit calmly explains that he is not one of their most challenging cases.
+John F.’s wife is on dialysis and often caregivers are helping the whole family of veterans, not just the veteran.
+John has cycled through four caregivers in 10 months.

 Statistics from a study by the United Health Foundation show that care for a veteran with service-related health conditions is a longer-term challenge with a higher burden of care.
 These veterans tend to need assistance with activities for daily living such as bathing, dressing and feeding as well as help with housework, transportation and grocery shopping.
 As a result of this great need, their family caregivers report higher emotional stress and physical strain along with financial hardship.